Current topics acronym key and glossary:Title and Compensation Study

 If a case does not appear to be unduly complex or time-consuming, the UC will ordinarily decide to hear the case itself and to make its own recommendations for a resolution of the matter.

 If, however, the case appears to be complex, time-consuming, or otherwise unusually difficult, the University Committee may establish a fact-finding panel for that case.

 The panel should normally consist of three to five members of the tenured faculty who have no direct interest in the grievance and no impermissible relationship with any of the principal parties in the case.
 The UC will designate a chair of the panel.
 The panel shall have the same authority as the UC to seek documents and to hear testimony considered relevant to the grievance.

 After concluding its deliberations, the panel should transmit to the University Committee a written report with whatever recommendations it deems appropriate for a fair and reasonable resolution of the grievance.

 In every case final responsibility for resolution of the grievance shall rest with the UC.

-CIC Faculty Representative (one member): Amy Wendt
+CIC Faculty Representative: Amy Wendt

 Faculty Compensation and Economic Benefits Commission: Amy Wendt